WH-Creations/Maui_Sample/README.md

 - Microsoft.Extensions.Logging.Debug

 ## TODO
-- Fix release mode crash (likely XAML) in the Inspection Detail page, but runs fine in debug for the time being.
 - Handle keyboard presentation gracefully to avoid UI components being covered on smaller devices.
 - Add pull to refresh on main inspection list page.
 - Add ability to select picture from camera roll (time permitting)